-Disclaimer: Putting together a portfolio is difficult.
+Disclaimer: What follows are examples of work I’ve done as part of an agency.
+Putting together a portfolio is difficult.
 With so many people involved it’s hard to point to anything without holes in it.
 Also many agencies don’t want to acknowledge the individuals involved in the work, so it’s difficult to know what to mention.
 Below are projects that I’ve been heavily involved in and there are pieces in all of them that I’m proud of.

 Avis Budget Group